Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Dentures become loose over time.

 • Significant jawbone loss can lead to facial changes (facial collapse), especially in edentulous patients (toothless).
-This facial changes can make you appear much older because of the loss of bone and teeth that support lips and checks.
+These facial changes can make you appear much older because of the loss of bone and teeth that support lips and checks.

 • Extreme jawbone loss increases the risk of jaw fracture.

-Prevent Jawbone Loss
+How to Prevent Jawbone Loss?

 To prevent jawbone loss, you should replace missing tooth/teeth with dental implants immediately after tooth extraction.
 Dental implants function in the same way as natural teeth.
 They transmit the biting and chewing force to the jawbone, which preserves the jawbone and prevents jawbone loss.
-If you already have a jawbone loss, your dentist may recommend bone grafting for dental implants.
-Mini dental implants could be a suitable option for you if regular-diameter implants placement is not possible.

 Dental implants function in the same way as natural teeth.
 They transmit the biting and chewing force to the jawbone, which preserves the jawbone.